wild fermented bread

 Instructions

-About 8-12 hours before you want to bake:
+About 8-12 hours before you plan to bake (the night before):

 • It's important to use a digital scale to make sure all the measurements are accurate.